rshtml/vscode/README.md

 2.  **Language Server Management:** This extension requires the `rshtml-analyzer` language server to provide language features.
 The extension handles this for you automatically:
     *   If you have `rshtml-analyzer` already installed and available in your system's `PATH`, the extension will use your existing version.
 This is ideal for users who prefer to manage their own toolchains.
+        The server can be downloaded from the [releases](https://github.com/rshtml/rshtml-analyzer/releases) page or use the command below:
+        ```sh
+            cargo install --git https://github.com/rshtml/rshtml-analyzer.git --tag v0.1.5
+        ```
     *   If the server is not found in your `PATH`, the extension will seamlessly download and manage the latest compatible version for your operating system in the background.
 This provides a zero-configuration experience.

 3.  **Start Coding:** Open a project containing `.rs.html` files to automatically activate the language features.